SocialSecurityDisability.com is a privately-owned website that is not owned by or affiliated with any state government agency

 Documentation Errors That Kill Claims

-WARNING: Submitting identical paperwork from your initial application guarantees denial.
+WARNING: Submitting identical paperwork from your initial application may result in denial.
 New evidence is essential for reconsideration success.

 Common fatal errors include: